Tyson Etienne: Personal life

 His father, Max Etienne, played college basketball for Maryland.
 His mother, Anita Gibson, is an Emmy-nominated make-up artist.
 Etienne is a nephew of former NBA player Marcus Camby and actor Omari Hardwick.
-He is a cousin of NBA player DeAndre Jordan.
+He is a cousin of NBA player DeAndre Jordan who currently plays for the New Orleans Pelicans.
 Etienne's childhood friend Armoni Sexton was shot and killed in 2015, and Etienne plays basketball to honor him.